Materials-Consortia/OPTIMADE/optimade.rst

       A human-readable description of the relationship between the property and the remote resource, e.g., a "natural language description".

     - :field:`resource-id`: String.
-      A IRI of the external resource, which MAY be a resolvable URL.
+      An IRI of the external resource, which MAY be a resolvable URL.

 **REQUIRED keys for all levels of the Property Definition:**